Grade Level: 10 (9-11)

 Give an overview of the concepts of diffusion and osmosis, and explain how a semi-permeable membrane works.
 Describe how transport happens across a cell membrane to maintain homeostasis.
 Explain solute concentrations: hyperetonic, hypotonic and isotonic.
 Use the background information provided below.

 Then, have students observe three diffusion and osmosis demonstrations, as described on the Teacher Demonstration Instructions.
 (Note that one requires 24-hour advance set-up.)
 Students witness the effect of movement through a semi-permeable membrane using Lugol's solution.
+Finally, have students complete the Cell Membrane Color Sheet and Build a Cell Membrane activity to solidify their understanding of the cell's anatomy and functions.

 Cell Membrane Concepts